kkgthb/az-swa-001-htmlonly-tiny/README.md

 1. Once you're viewing the management portal for the Azure Static Web App resource you created, click its **Manage deployment token** tab toward the top.
 1. In the panel that flies out from the right-hand side of the screen, copy the value from **Deployment token** onto your clipboard.
 1. Back in the GitHub repository you made as a copy of this one, go into your new repository's **Settings** tab and then to **Secrets and Variables** -> **Actions** in the left-nav.
 Edit the **Repository secret** named `MY_AZURE_SWA_DEPLOYMENT_TOKEN` _(it's a pencil icon with hover-text of "Update secret")_ and paste your Static Web App's deployment token from your clipboard into the **Value** box.
 Click **Update secret**.

+### Validate that your GitHub repository really can talk to the Static Web App

 1. Validate that running the "Azure Static Web Apps CI/CD" GitHub Action included in this codebase can push a website onto your new Static Web App by going into your repository's **Actions** tab, clicking "**Azure Static Web Apps CI/CD**" in the left-nav, dropping down the "**Run workflow**" picklist toward the right, and clicking the "**Run workflow**" button _(leaving the branch set to `main)_.
 1. Reload the **Actions** summary page to see the progress of your manual run.
 When it says it's done successfully, back in PowerShell, visit your live website one more time by running this command, admiring that now it has a big `<h1>` tag greeting you with the words "**Hello World**":
     ```powershell
     start ("https://$($my_static_web_app.defaultHostname)/")
     ```

+---

 ## Ongoing steps